Ericfengshi/FSAlertView/README.md

 ##no Button
-If cancelButtonTitle and otherButtonTitles also be nil,the FSAlertView would be disappear after 3 seconds.
+If cancelButtonTitle and otherButtonTitles both be nil,the FSAlertView would be disappear after 3 seconds.

 ```objective-c